sajalhalder/DLIR/README.md

       (iv) Why does greedy policy-based itinerary construction perform better than the Monte Carlo Tree Search (MCTS) based itinerary construction?

+# Implemtation Details

- # In this DLIR model implemenation, we have used transformer and GCN that have been implemented in python programing language.
+In this DLIR model implemenation, we have used transformer and GCN that have been implemented in python programing language.
 We use tensorflow, keras and attention machanism.

 Required Packages: